Operation Bellicose: Time-and-distance bombing

 This squadron, considered by Guy Gibson to be the best in Bomber Command, had taken part in both the Augsburg and the Le Creusot raids and had transferred to the Pathfinders from 5 Group only in April.
-Group Captain Slee had flown several trips with the squadron in summer 1942.
-The four pilots whose crews were selected for Bellicose were Squadron Leader E.E.
-‘Rod’ Rodley DFC, Flight Lieutenant J.H.J.
-‘Johnnie’ Sauvage DFC, Pilot Officer D.I.
-‘Jonah’ Jones and Pilot Officer J.F.
-‘Jimmy’ Munro RCAF.
+Slee had flown several trips with the squadron in summer 1942.
+The four pilots whose crews were selected for Bellicose were Squadron Leader 'Rod' Rodley DFC, Flight Lieutenant 'Johnnie' Sauvage DFC, Pilot Officer 'Jonah' Jones and Pilot Officer 'Jimmy' Munro RCAF.
 Rodley was on his second tour with the squadron and had flown on the Augsburg raid.
 Sauvage, a French volunteer from the Seychelles, was also highly experienced, having flown a previous tour on Handley Page Hampdens with 44 Squadron.
-Jones and Munro were on their first tour, but Munro had completed 28 operations and both he and Jones had recently been recommended for the Distinguished Flying Cross in recognition of their skill and tenacity.
+Jones and Munro were on their first tour, but Munro had completed 28 operations and he and Jones had recently been recommended for the Distinguished Flying Cross in recognition of their skill and tenacity.